jidafan/Data-Analyst-Portfolio/README.md

 This section will showcase the various projects I have worked on using a variety of data analytic tools such as Excel, SQL, Tableau, and PowerBI.

-## Python Projects

 ### **[COVID-19 Analysis and Visualization](https://github.com/jidafan/COVID-19-Analysis-and-Visualization)**

-**Description**: The objective of this project is to analyze COVID-19 data sourced from [Our World in Data](https://ourworldindata.org/covid-cases) on a local and global scale by using SQL to explore and examine the data, and Tableau to create a dashboard to visually present our findings.
+**Description**: The objective of this project is to analyze COVID-19 data sourced from [Our World in Data](https://ourworldindata.org/covid-cases) on a local and global scale by using **SQL** to explore and examine the data, and **Tableau** to create a dashboard to present our findings visually.

 **Code**: [See full SQL Code](https://github.com/jidafan/COVID-19-Analysis-and-Visualization/blob/main/Covid%20SQL%20Query.sql) and [See Dashboard](https://public.tableau.com/app/profile/scott.duong8287/viz/CovidTracking_16999254003760/CovidDashboard#1)